Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_AnalyzeWithPrebuiltModel.md

 The model to use for the analyze operation depends on the type of document to be analyzed.
 These are the IDs of the prebuilt models currently supported by the Form Recognizer service:

 - prebuilt-businessCard: extracts text and key information from business cards.
 [Supported fields][businessCard_fields].
+- prebuilt-healthInsuranceCard.us: extracts text, selection marks, and key information from US health insurance cards.
 - prebuilt-idDocument: extracts text and key information from driver licenses and international passports.
 [Supported fields][idDocument_fields].
 - prebuilt-invoice: extracts text, selection marks, tables, key-value pairs, and key information from invoices.
 [Supported fields][invoice_fields].
 - prebuilt-receipt: extracts text and key information from receipts.
 [Supported fields][receipt_fields].
-- prebuilt-tax.us.w2: extracts text and key information from US W2 tax forms.
+- prebuilt-tax.us.w2: extracts text, selection marks, and key information from US W2 tax forms.
 [Supported fields][w2_fields].
+- prebuilt-vaccinationCard: extracts text, selection marks, and key information from vaccination cards.

 For more information about prebuilt models and which types of documents are supported, see the [service documentation][formreco_models].